-- (1) A 1.0% GORR on an approximate 9% share of uranium production derived from an approximate 30.195% ownership interest of Orano. - (2) A 10% to 20% sliding scale NPI royalty on a 3.75% share of overall uranium production, drawn from Orano's 40.453% ownership interest.
-As an NPI royalty this royalty will not generate revenue until production re-commences and only after cumulative expense accounts, that include development costs, are recovered. - (3) The royalty acquired by URC does not apply to the entirety of the project.
-See "The URC Asset Portfolio Royalty Interests" below. - (4) A 2% 4% sliding scale gross value royalty on portions of the Dewey-Burdock Project. - (5) The royalties on the Roughrider Project and Russell Lake and Russell Lake South projects are represented by the same royalty instrument.
-Skyharbour is currently operating as an earn-in partner with Rio Tinto Limited ("Rio Tinto"). - (6) A 10% to 20% sliding scale NPI royalty on a 7.5% share of overall uranium production.
-The royalty rate adjusts to 10% in the future upon production of 200 Mlbs from the combined royalty lands of the Dawn Lake and Waterbury Lake / Cigar Lake projects.
-As an NPI royalty this royalty will not generate revenue until production re-commences and only after cumulative expense accounts, that include development costs, are recovered. - (7) A 1% gross value royalty applicable to both uranium and vanadium sales from portions of the Energy Queen Project.
-URC may choose to take product payment in physical ore or concentrates. - (8) A 2% 4% sliding scale gross value royalty applicable to both uranium and vanadium sales from portions of the Whirlwind.
+(2) A 10% to 20% sliding scale NPI royalty on a 3.75% share of overall uranium production, drawn from Orano's 40.453% ownership interest.
+The royalty rate adjusts to 10% in the future upon production of 200 Mlbs from the combined royalty lands of the Dawn Lake and Cigar Lake Projects.
+As an NPI royalty this royalty will not generate revenue until production re-commences and only after cumulative expense accounts, that include development costs, are recovered.

+(3) The royalty acquired by URC does not apply to the entirety of the project.
+See "The URC Asset Portfolio - Royalty Interests" below.

+(4) A 10% to 20% sliding scale NPI royalty on a 7.5% share of overall uranium production.
+The royalty rate adjusts to 10% in the future upon production of 200 Mlbs from the combined royalty lands of the Dawn Lake and Cigar Lake Projects.
+As an NPI royalty this royalty will not generate revenue until production re-commences and only after cumulative expense accounts, that include development costs, are recovered.

+(5) A 2% - 4% sliding scale gross value royalty on portions of the Dewey-Burdock Project.

+(7) The maximum amount payable under the Reno Creek Royalty is US\$2.5 million.

+(1) A 1.0% GORR on an approximate 9% share of uranium production derived from an approximate 30.195% ownership interest of Orano.

+(6) A 1% gross value royalty applicable to both uranium and vanadium sales from portions of the Energy Queen Project.
+URC may choose to take product payment in physical ore or concentrates.

+(8) The Roca Honda Royalty is subject to the right of the payor to purchase the royalty for US\$5 million at any time prior to the first royalty payment becoming due thereunder.
+(9) The royalties on the Roughrider Project and Russell Lake and Russell Lake South Projects are represented by the same royalty instrument.
+Skyharbour Resources Ltd. ("Skyharbour") is currently operating as an earn-in partner with Rio Tinto on the Russell Lake and Russell Lake South projects.

+(10) A 2% to 4% sliding scale gross value royalty applicable to both uranium and vanadium sales from portions of the Whirlwind.
 URC may choose to take product payment in physical ore or concentrates.